Pirate FlagPirates and PrivateersPirate Flag

 • Art and the Maritime World, 1550-1714 by Christine Riding

 Complimenting each chapter are objects from the museum’s collection – charts, paintings, artifacts, ship models, and publications – that provide insightful glimpses into the topic being discussed.
 Some illustrations merit double-page spreads; all pictures are in full color.
 Captions identify these objects, but these aren’t always enlightening.
-For example, a teapot is labeled as being late 17th century, but readers are left to wonder why this particular teapot was selected and what its provenance is.
+For example, a teapot is labeled as being late 17th century, but readers are left to wonder why this particular teapot is selected and what its provenance is.

 The contributors are identified as “twelve leading scholars” in the introduction and are quite knowledgeable about their subjects, but no biographical credentials are included for readers seeking to know more about the writers.
 (12)